-Not far away, Maldaner’s is a go-to destination for a horseshoe sandwich: toast smothered in hamburger, french fries and cheese sauce.
+At lunchtime, Maldaner’s is a go-to destination for a horseshoe sandwich: toast smothered in your choice of meat, french fries and cheese sauce.

-Walk off the calories at the Illinois Executive Mansion Gardens, where sunken gardens, gorgeous roses and manicured lawns provide a break from history lessons.
+Walk it off at the Illinois Executive Mansion Gardens, where sunken gardens and manicured lawns provide a break.

-For dinner, candlelit Augie’s Front Burner always has lobster bisque on its menu.
-Retro-swank State House Inn has a popular cocktail lounge (from $123).
+For dinner, candlelit Augie’s Front Burner always has lobster bisque.

-See “5 Great Places to Learn about Lincoln” (below) to choose today’s activities, and plan on a lunch of soup and sandwiches at The Feed Store.
+See "5 Free Places to Learn About Lincoln" (below) for more Lincoln-related activities.
+Plan on a lunch of soup and sandwiches at The Feed Store.

 Architecture enthusiasts love tours of the Dana-Thomas House, a Frank Lloyd Wright-designed home still packed with his furniture and stained glass.